janetjoywilson/janetjoywilson.github.io/_posts/2017-01-29-changing-the-world-one-book-at-a-time.md

 “If you make yourself a sheep, the wolves will eat you.” – Benjamin Franklin

-Trump won the election unless you believe him that the votes were [rigged](http://www.vanityfair.com/news/2016/10/could-the-us-election-be-rigged)  - did he win?

-Trump is now president and in his [first week in office](https://www.thestar.com/news/world/2017/01/29/12-lessons-from-president-donald-trumps-hectic-consequential-first-week.html) has signed his name proudly to every sheet of paper put in front of his face.
+Trump is  president and in his [first week in office](https://www.thestar.com/news/world/2017/01/29/12-lessons-from-president-donald-trumps-hectic-consequential-first-week.html) has signed his name proudly to every sheet of paper put in front of his face.

 So what do we do now?
 Because everyone ...
-EVERY ONE in the world is being AFFECTED by this disease.
+EVERY ONE in the world is being AFFECTED.

 ![whatwedonow Picture]({{ site.url }}/images/blog/whatwedonow.jpg)